Tachyus

 User research in enterprises has always been limited, especially in the oil & gas industry, where there are only a handful of major companies globally.
 For users to be able to easily make sense of the massive data, we decided to make our product flow in a similar fashion as the existing tools they normally use to cut down on learning curve, so they would get a good head start at navigating the product and focusing on the actual analysis work.
 We would progressively improve the user experience to be consumer-grade down the road.

-I then initiated UX training programs and workshops to equip our sales engineers with the ability to conduct user research when they meet with prospective customers.
-We also looked into secondary sources to run research with and ended up connecting with the petroleum engineering programs at top universities.
+Looking for more ways to study target users with limited resources, I initiated UX training programs and workshops to equip our sales engineers with the ability to conduct user research when they meet with prospective customers.
+We also looked into secondary sources to run research with and ended up connecting with the petroleum engineering faculty at top universities.
 We conducted empathy workshops with the students using role-playing to allow us in the challenges faced by petroleum engineers in which they were provided a set of personas to get into character to embody the professional’s experiences.
 Through the workshops, we gained a close to first hand immersive learning of the various types of users, including field operators, drilling engineers, data scientists, reservoir engineers, and project managers.

 Since we worked with all of the supermajors who fill up your tanks from day one, localization for people in non-English speaking countries was essential.
 We’ve more recently worked with NOCs (national oil companies) outside of North America.
 Most of the world’s production is nationalized, and we’ve worked with companies in Latin America, Asia, and Europe.
 It was challenging to say the least, to design the user interface to provide bidirectional text support (BiDi) so that the software can seamlessly display script from both right to left (RTL) and left to right (LTR) writing systems on top of supporting multiple languages in the same time.